Ifarra/TikTokBoost/README.md

 - **auto captcha** = user no longer need to input captcha manually like in demo video
 - **fix Comments Hearts** = after input the url user need to input comments id, this is the video example of how to get it [video by plowside](https://youtu.be/AjRFf5jw9Vw)
+- **add command line arguments** = you can directly write link, comment id and limit when runing the script
+- **change default to headless** = change default selenium to headless, do "--show" to make browser visible

 ## Installation